telekons/one-more-re-nightmare/README.md

 code if you use a Lisp implementation that generates machine code somehow.)
 It's probably quite fast.

-Thanks to Gilbert Baumann for suggesting I use derivatives to compile regular expressions, and my discrete mathematics teachers for properly introducing me to finite state machines.
+Thanks to Gilbert Baumann for suggesting I use derivatives to compile regular expressions, and then for informing me of how to handle submatching properly, and my discrete mathematics teachers for formally introducing me to finite state machines.

 ## High level interface